skellis46/slipbox/improvisation and the threshold of the self.md

 Unlike the various instances or practices of authentic movement described above, the purpose or goal of our dancing was simply for the experience itself: it was autotelic.
 We were dancing without wanting anything from it, and it felt this way even as part of a small research activity funded as pump-priming for a larger yet-to-be-imagined project.
 This autotelic practice, with deep intrinsic enjoyment in which 'this pleasure has no objective' [@erpenbeck-2018-go n.pag.], is a key characteristic of the dancing that Katye and I practiced for and with each other.
 We were not trying to make or find anything in particular.

-Given these aspects of the movement practice, I propose that our version of authentic movement has more in common with body awareness practices characterised by Mehling et al. as emphasising 'non-judgmental "mindfulness"' [-@mehling-2011-body p.1]; for example Body Awareness Therapy, Feldenkrais, Alexander Method and Body-Oriented Psychotherapy [@mehling-2011-body].
+Given these aspects of the movement practice, I propose that our version of authentic movement has more in common with body awareness practices characterised by Mehling et al. that emphasise 'non-judgmental "mindfulness"' [-@mehling-2011-body p.1]; for example Body Awareness Therapy, Feldenkrais, Alexander Method and Body-Oriented Psychotherapy [@mehling-2011-body].
 Although our authentic movement practice does not act as a proxy for all dancing, whether artistic, social or therapeutic, I assume that it intersects with many body-based practices, including various dance techniques, and is itself shaped by multiple practices.

 The research is distinct from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-movement; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetica], or even artist-scholars presenting discrete episodes of practice research [see @ellis-2023-ecosystemic].
 Instead, the research presented here is a phenomenological cross-section of _awareness while dancing_ which I treat as the corporeal and material substrate of the analysis.
 And that analysis takes the shape of five key observations – and their implications – emerging from the reflective practice: